code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 ## How to submit (Due 10/1/2016)

-Visit the [Hour of Code™ Activity Submission page](http://bit.ly/29zt9ki) and complete the questions to submit your tutorial.
+Visit the [Hour of Code™ Activity Submission page](http://bit.ly/29zt9ki) and complete the questions to submit your activity.

 What you’ll need: